Share Buttons

 "THIS IS THE BEST RECIPE FOR MILAGAI PODI ONLINE"

-It's one of the staple spice powders of my kitchen, I also use it while preparing vegetables.
-It adds to the crispness and spice of the vegetables.
+It’s one of the essential spice powders in my kitchen, and I often use it while preparing vegetables as well, it adds a wonderful depth of flavour, a slight crispness, and that perfect hint of spice.

 Ingredients